SOAS IT Policy (under revision)

 B3.3.1 The IT Security Working Group is responsible for implementation of this policy and related projects.

-B3.3.2 Proposals for IT Security Projects should be made to the LIS Assistant Director (Information Systems), and will be prioritised by the Working Group.
+B3.3.2 Proposals for IT Security Projects should be made to the Director of Service Delivery and Infrastructure, and will be prioritised by the Working Group.
 The IT Security Working Group will appoint Project Boards and Teams to implement scheduled projects and will monitor progress.

 B3.3.3 The role of School Computer Emergency Response Team (CERT) is at an operational level within the remit of the Network Team.
 The School's CERT has the authority to take any action deemed necessary to protect the School's systems and information within the scope of this policy.